-Crosslines were collected, processed, and compared in accordance with Section 5.2.4.2 of the HSSD.
+Crosslines were collected, processed, and compared in accordance with section 5.2.4.2 of the HSSD.
 To evaluate crosslines, a surface generated via data strictly from mainscheme lines and a surface generated via data strictly from crosslines were created.
-From the two surfaces, a difference surface (mainscheme - crosslines = difference) was generated (Figure 4), and is submitted in the Separates II Digital Data folder.
-Statistics show the mean difference between depths derived from mainscheme data and crossline data was 0.01 meters (with mainscheme being shoaler) and 95% of nodes falling within +/- 0.39 meters (Figure 5).
+From these two surfaces, a difference surface (mainscheme - crosslines = difference surface) was generated (Figure 4), and is submitted in the Separates II Digital Data folder.
+Statistics show the mean difference between depths derived from mainscheme data and crossline data was 0.05 meters with mainscheme being deeper and 95% of nodes falling within +/- 0.41 meters (Figure 5).
 For the respective depths, the difference surface was compared to the allowable NOAA uncertainty standards.
-In total, 99.5+% of the depth differences between H13209 mainscheme and crossline data were within allowable NOAA uncertainties.
+In total, 99.5% of the depth differences between H13210 mainscheme and crossline data were within allowable NOAA uncertainties.

-Figure 4: Overview of H13209 crosslines
+Figure 4: Overview of H13210 Crosslines

-Figure 5: H13209 crossline and mainscheme difference statistics
+Figure 5: H13210 crosslines and mainscheme difference statistics